【Latest 2026】 Recommended Welfare Vehicle Manufacturers Comparison: Toyota, Nissan, and Honda - A Guide to Choosing from 13 Models

 The Toyota Sienta is a minivan with a compact body and three rows of seats.

-Type II allows for a wheelchair to be secured in the 1.5th row, making it suitable for children using wheelchairs as it is within reach from the driver's seat.
+Type II allows a wheelchair to be secured in the 1.5th row, making it suitable for children using wheelchairs as it is within reach from the driver's seat.

 参照:シエンタ 福祉車両|トヨタ